threefoldfoundation/threefold_data/README.md

 - `impact`

 blog/news:
-- can vary quire a lot depending on respective article or post
+- can vary quite a lot depending on respective article or post
+- please get in touch with sam or sacha if you are adding a blog or news post yourself